Pamela Kosgei

 Pamela Kosgei (born 5 July 2004) is a Kenyan track and field and cross-country athlete.
 In 2023, she became the Africa Under-20 champion, and the Kenyan senior national champion, at the 3000m Steeplechase.
 She committed to compete for the University of New Mexico at the NCAA level, starting with the 2024 Cross Country season and won the 10,000 metres at the 2025 NCAA Outdoor Championships.

 Career

 2022

 In 2022 she became the Kenyan U18 champion at the 3000m steeplechase.
 She represented her country at the World Under 20 Athletics Championships held in Cali, Colombia and finished in fifth place in the 3000m steeplechase race.
 She won the 5000m race at the East Africa School Games in Arusha, Tanzania on September 20, 2022.
 She won her first ever European race at the Cardiff Cross Challenge, held in Cardiff, Wales on 15 October 2022.

 2023

-On 18 February 2023 Kosgei won bronze at the 2023 World Athletics Cross Country Championships in the U20 women's race, finishing behind Ethiopians Medina Eisa and Senayet Getachew.
+On 18 February 2023 Kosgei won silver at the 2023 World Athletics Cross Country Championships in the U20 women's race, finishing behind Ethiopians Medina Eisa and Senayet Getachew (originally finished second, however Eisa was later given a two-year ban for age falsification violations and stripped of her silver medal).

 In 2023, she became the Africa Under-20 3000m Steeplechase champion.
 On 24 June 2023, she also won the Athletics Kenya National Championships at that distance.